Azure/ResourceModules/modules/key-vault/vault/key/README.md

 ### Parameter: `keySize`

 The key size in bits.
 For example: 2048, 3072, or 4096 for RSA.

 - Required: No
 - Type: int
 - Default: `-1`

-### Parameter: `keyVaultName`

-The name of the parent key vault.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `kty`

 The type of the key.

 - Required: No
 - Type: string
 - Default: `'EC'`